 There may be occasions that a student will be asked to leave for the day.
-This process will be used in cases where the infraction does not warrant a short-term suspension but the behavior is such that the student cannot remain in school.
+This process will be used in cases where the infraction does not warrant a short-term suspension but the behavior is such that the student cannot remain in school for the rest of day.
 The reasons for asking a student to leave include, but are not limited to, those behaviors that are not putting individuals at risk but are substantially disruptive to the educational process, including the individual student's education.
 These infractions include Level 2 and Level 3 Infractions: skipping class, wandering the halls during class time, insubordination or rudeness to an adult, verbal harassment of other students, and other disruptive behavior that substantially interrupts the educational process.

-Only a principal may remove a disruptive student from School for the remainder of the school day.
+Only administrators may remove a disruptive student from School for the remainder of the school day.
 The removal from school constitutes removal from all classes for the remainder of the school day and removal from the School's premises.
 If the disruptive student does not pose a danger or ongoing threat of disruption to the academic process, the principal must provide the student with an explanation for why he or she is being removed and an opportunity to explain his or her version of the relevant events before he/she is removed.
-Only after the informal discussion may a principal remove a student from School.

 If the student poses a danger or ongoing threat of disruption, the principal may order the student to be removed immediately.
 The principal must, however, explain to the student why he or she was removed from the School and give the student a chance to present his or her version of the relevant events within 24 hours.
-The principal must complete a School Disciplinary Removal form.
+The principal must complete the Jupiter disciplinary log form.

-Within 24 hours after the student's removal, the principal or another school administrator designated by the principal must notify the student's parents in writing that the student has been removed from School and why.
-The notice must also inform the parent that he or she has the right, upon request, to meet informally with the principal or the principal's designee to discuss the reasons for the removal.
-The written notice must be provided by personal delivery, express mail delivery, fax, email or some other means that is reasonably calculated to assure receipt of the notice within 24 hours of the student's removal at the last known address for the parents.
+Within 24 hours after the student's removal, the principal or another school administrator designated by the principal must notify the student's parents in writing or by phone that the student has been removed from School and why.
+The notice must also inform the parent that he or she has the right to meet with the principal or the principal's designee to discuss the reasons for the removal.
+If the parent cannot be reached by phone, written notice must be provided by personal delivery, express mail delivery, fax, email or some other means that is reasonably calculated to assure receipt of the notice within 24 hours of the student's removal at the last known address for the parents.
 Where possible, notice should also be provided by telephone if the school has been provided with a telephone number(s) for the purpose of contacting parents.

-The principal must attend the informal conference.
-If at the informal meeting the student denies the charges, the principal or the principal's designee must explain why the student was removed and give the student and the student's parents a chance to present the student's version of the relevant events.
-The informal meeting must be scheduled within 48 hours of the student's removal.
-The timing of the informal meeting may be extended by mutual agreement of the parent and principal.
+If the parent requests a meeting and the student denies the charges, the principal or the principal's designee must explain why the student was removed and give the student and the student's parents a chance to present the student's version of the relevant events.
+The meeting must be scheduled within 48 hours of the student's removal.
+The timing of the meeting may be extended by mutual agreement of the parent and principal.
 The principal or the principal's designee may overturn the removal of the student from School if the principal finds any one of the following:

-- The charges against the student are not supported by substantial evidence. - The student's removal is otherwise in violation of law, including the School's Code of Conduct and Discipline Policy. - The conduct warrants suspension from school pursuant to Education Law §3214 and a suspension will be imposed.
+• The charges against the student are not supported by substantial evidence.

+- The student's removal is otherwise in violation of law, including the School's Code of Conduct and Discipline Policy. - •